mostenberg/DS2-DataLoader/instructions/SampleElasticSearchQueries.md

 ## Sample DataStream2 Data

 For each request sent to an Akamai Edge server, Datastream2 will send back an object in compressed or JSON format with data about the request.
-A sample response in JSON format is here:
+A sample datastream 2 log line in JSON format is here:

 ```
 {